-Table 2-1 Smartcard Product Life-cycle
+Table 2-2 Smartcard Product Life-cycle

 Phase 1 Smartcard software development The smartcard software developer is in charge of the smartcard embedded software development and the specification of IC pre-personalization requirements, Phase 2 IC Development The IC designer designs the IC, develops IC dedicated software, provides information, software or tools to the smartcard software developer, and receives the software from the developer, through trusted delivery and verification procedures.
 From the IC design, IC dedicated software and smartcard embedded software, the IC designer constructs the smartcard IC database, necessary for the IC photomask fabrication.
-Phase 3 IC manufacturing and testing The IC manufacturer is responsible for producing the IC through three main steps: IC manufacturing IC testing ■ IC pre-personalization Phase 4 IC packaging and testing The IC packaging manufacturer is responsible for the IC packaging and testing.
+Phase 3 IC manufacturing and testing The IC manufacturer is responsible for producing the IC through three main steps: ■ IC manufacturing IC testing ■ IC pre-personalization Phase 4 IC packaging and testing The IC packaging manufacturer is responsible for the IC packaging and testing.
 Phase 5 Smartcard product finishing process The smartcard product manufacturer is responsible for the smartcard product finishing process and testing.
 Phase 6 Smartcard personalization The personalizer is responsible for the smartcard personalization and final tests.
 Other application software may be loaded onto the chip at the personalization process.
 Phase 7 Smartcard end-usage The smartcard issuer is responsible for the smartcard product delivery to the smartcard end-user, and the end of life process.

-The limits of the evaluation correspond to phases 2 and 3, including the phase 1 delivery and verification procedures and the TOE delivery to the IC packaging manufacturer; procedures corresponding to phases 4, 5, 6 and 7 are outside the scope of this document.
+The limits of the evaluation correspond to phases 2 and 3, including the phase 1 delivery and verification procedures and the TOE delivery to the IC packaging manufacturer; procedures corresponding to phases 4, 5, 6 and 7 are outside the scope of the Security Target Lite.

 Nevertheless, in certain cases, it would be of great interest to include the phase 4 (IC packaging and testing), within the limits of the TOE.
-However, for the time being, this option remains outside the scope of this document.
+However, for the time being, this option remains outside the scope of this Security Target Lite.

 Figure 2-1 describes the Smartcard product life-cycle.
+[PLC] contains the addresses of the relevant organizations.